 For Yahoo!
-Premium, we targeted growth in number of members through various improved and expanded member benefits and a campaign to acquire new members.
+Premium, we targeted growth in members through campaigns to acquire new members and other measures.
 As a result, the number of Yahoo!
-Premium membership IDs on September 30, 2011 increased by 120,000 IDs year on year, to 7.75 million IDs and revenue also rose from a year earlier.
+Premium membership IDs on December 31, 2011 increased by 130,000 IDs year on year, to 7.82 million IDs and revenue also rose from a year earlier.

-In our pay content services, by continuing to adopt more popular games and enhance existing ones and by implementing strategies to acquire new members, we increased the number of users of the services of Yahoo!
-Mobage, a personal computer based social gaming platform, to more than five million.
-Moreover, the number of registered users of the Sengoku IXA online game climbed above 600,000.
-As a result, game-related services revenues posted a substantial gain compared with the same quarter in fiscal 2010.
-Since we carried out aggressive sales strategies mainly for Yahoo!
-Shopping, causing sales promotion costs to rise, their operating incomes were slightly down compared with the same quarter last year.
-As a result, quarterly revenue from the Consumer Business amounted to ¥26.0 billion, rising 2.5% from the second quarter in the previous fiscal year, accounting for 35.3% of total revenue.
-Operating income, however, declined 3.0%, to ¥16.3 billion.
+In our pay content services, the number of registered users of the services of Yahoo!
+Mobage, a personal computer based social gaming platform, increased to more than six million and the number of registered users of the Sengoku IXA online game climbed above 700,000.
+We also aimed promotion of use by such measures as running various types of campaigns for existing users.
+As a result, game-related services revenues posted a substantial gain compared with the same quarter last year.
+Based on a business alliance with SQUARE ENIX CO., LTD., we began offering a new major game title, MONSTERDRAGON.

+Since we carried out aggressive sales strategies for Yahoo!
+Shopping, causing sales promotion costs to rise, operating income of Consumer Business segment was slightly down compared with the same quarter last year.

+As a result, quarterly revenue from the Consumer Business amounted to ¥28.0 billion, rising 1.9% from the third quarter in the previous fiscal year, accounting for 36.6% of total revenue.
+Operating income, however, declined 2.1%, to ¥17.7 billion.

-Other Topics
+■ Groupwide Common Topics

-- The Company decided to collaborate with JCB Co., Ltd., in order to, among other reasons, improve services for Group customers and to provide support for stores using Yahoo!
-Local services to attract customers. - We launched a Disaster Prevention Flash Report service that offers users disaster prevention information by e-mail and by Yahoo!
-Messenger.
-In addition to nationwide earthquake reports and tsunami forecasts, the service allows users to select a region for which they want to receive local information about rainstorm forecasts, electricity usage, and other disaster-related information.
+- Concluded a business tie-up with Credit Saison Co., Ltd., with the goal of improving customer convenience, introducing various measures, such as linking ID log-ins and point usage and listing information on Yahoo!
+Local. - Began offering Yahoo!
+Box service, a new storage service that allows users to easily store and view large volumes of data in various file formats using personal computers, smartphones, mobile phones, and other devices. - Launched Yahoo!
+Bookstore, a general digital bookstore service with a wide range of categories, including comics, novels, and photograph collections.